Quick Start Guide to Function Approximations with Minterpy#

 fig.tight_layout(pad=3.0)

-The function interpolate() can also handle two-dimensional functions.
-Here are a few things to note:
+interpolate() can also handle two-dimensional functions.
+A few things to keep in mind when moving to two dimensions:

-One more thing to note: when you’re working with functions of more than one spatial dimension, you can also specify the \(l_p\)-degree argument.
-This controls the underlying multi-index set of exponents used in the interpolation.
-Different \(l_p\)-degree values can affect how well the interpolant approximates the original function.
-Checkout the relevant section for details.
-If you don’t specify an \(l_p\)-degree, it defaults to \(2.0\).
+\(l_p\)-degree.
+For functions in more than one dimension, you can also specify the lp_degree argument, which controls the underlying multi-index set of exponents.
+Different values affect the structure and accuracy of the interpolant.
+See the relevant section for details.
+If not specified, it defaults to \(2.0\).

 The surface and contour plots of the interpolant are shown below.